danielZhaoCoding/stockPrediction/README.md

-Created in 2025
+Created in 2025 @ 9th grade

-Built using Python and PyTorch
 This stock prediction project was built for Harvard Summer AI/ML Bootcamp.
+* Built using Python and PyTorch

+How it work
-It uses stock market data and makes predictions on the next day/week based on historical patterns.
+* It uses stock market data and makes predictions on the next day/week based on historical patterns.